An Accident Could Be Around The Corner

 In some situations, if a patient doesn’t receive basic first aid care immediately, their situation will often deteriorate rapidly.
 By being able to provide basic care, you can stabilise a patient until emergency medical services arrive.
 You’ll learn how to use basic household items as tools if a first aid kit is not available, meaning that you’ll be able to cope with many situations.
 You’ll also be trained in how to collect information and data about what’s happened and the patients’ condition.
 This information will be passed onto the emergency services, which saves them time — you will be a valuable link in the chain of survival.

 One of the first things you will learn during your first aid training is that you must look after yourself and ensure your own safety as a priority.
 It’s not being selfish.
 It’s being practical.
-Keeping yourself safe means you are in a position to help others rather than needing help yourself.
+Keeping yourself safe means you are in a position to help others rather than needing help yourself, learn about first aider duty of care.